How to Create a Virtual Host in Apache 2.4

 </VirtualHost>

-Once you pasted the content, then save the file and and restart the apache server to take effect.
+Once you pasted the content, then restart the Apache server to take effect.

 sudo service httpd restart